Moonpearl/timedchoice/README.md

-# Timed Choice plugin for Ren'Py
+# Timed Choices plugin for Ren'Py

+This plugin allows you to offer timed choices in a Ren'Py project, where something happens if the player takes too long to select an option.
+It introduces a new command that integrates seamlessly in the Ren'Py scripting language.

 ## How to install